 Between 2001 and 2003 Stephen undertook a part-time LLM in environmental law at London University (SOAS).

-He became a Fellow of the Royal Geographical Society in 1995 and coordinated a research project related to the indigenous rights of the Sami people of northern Scandinavia.
+He became a Fellow of the Royal Geographical Society in 1995 and that year coordinated a research project related to the indigenous rights of the Sami people of northern Scandinavia.

-During the 1990s, Stephen worked in the field of criminal defence litigation and subsequently set up IPSA, a business partnership which provided legal advice on behalf of firms of solicitors.
+During the 1990s, Stephen worked in the field of criminal defence litigation and subsequently co-founded IPSA, a business partnership which provided legal advice on behalf of firms of solicitors.

 Between 1989-91 Stephen worked as a contracts executive at British Aerospace (Commercial Aircraft) Ltd. He was involved in the administration of the return of lease aircraft and the administrative preparation of aircraft prior to the completion of lease and sales contracts.